South Australia is recognised for its high prospectivity for uranium and proven track record of uranium mining

 - Traces also found in the human body and in food

-- Uranium ore mined in open-cut or underground operations (sometimes with other metals such as gold or copper) or through in-situ recovery from wells drilled into the deposit
+- Uranium ore is mined in open-cut or underground operations (sometimes with other metals such as gold or copper) or through in-situ recovery from wells drilled into the deposit

-- Ore processed into uranium oxide concentrate (UOC) which contains uranium oxide as either U3O8, or as UO4
+- Ore is processed into uranium oxide concentrate (UOC) which contains uranium oxide as either U3O8, or as UO4

 - UOC is chemically and physically stable and cannot itself sustain a nuclear chain reaction - significant additional processing (conversion, enrichment and fuel fabrication) is required before it can be used to generate power

 - Australian uranium is only used for peaceful purposes as a fuel for civilian nuclear power and to produce medical and industrial isotopes

 More information about uranium resources can be found at Minerals Council of Australia - Uranium

 South Australia is a major exporter of uranium oxide to the world and currently attracts many companies (including global majors) exploring, developing and mining uranium in the state.

 - South Australia hosts vast resources of uranium

 - approximately 80% of Australia’s economic demonstrated resources of uranium

 - approximately 23% of the world’s uranium resources.